JeffAJohnson22/memories/README.md

-React Application that lets you send pictures and information to data base. update information, like and delete posts.
+React Application that lets you send pictures and information to a database. update information on posts, like and delete posts.

 Built with React, MongoDB Atlas, Node and Express.